-Google Assistant integration is invaluable
+Google Assistant and Amazon integration is invaluable

-The Sony WH-CH700N features a neutral midrange frequency response and lightly underemphasized low-end.
+The Sony WH-CH700N feature a neutral midrange frequency response and lightly de-emphasized bass response.
 If you’re a fan of acoustic, indie, or vocal-heavy music, these headphones are a great pick as they clearly reproduce mids and highs for an engaging sound.
-Bearing that in mind, if you’re someone who enjoys hip-hop or electronic music, these will sound underwhelming.
-The dynamic drivers are angled to be parallel with the ear canal for a more realistic representation of the sound that takes full advantage of the human ear anatomy, leveraging the pinna prior to soundwaves entering the inner ear.
+Fans of hip-hop or electronic music may think these headphones sound underwhelming right out of the box.

 Lows, mids, and highs

 In Tara Terra’s song Lorelei, the bass frequencies like drum hits and the bass guitar lack the predictable emphasis that I so enjoy.
 To hear this, skip ahead to 0:29.
 Here, the first major bass slide and pluck is initiated by Nick Soria.
-Even though it’s only accompanied guitar picking, the bass lacks both clarity and oomph.
+Even though it’s only accompanied by guitar picking, the bass lacks both clarity and oomph.
 This becomes even more difficult to hear six seconds later when Emily Blue sings, “I will go,” as Soria repeats his introductory playing because Blue’s vocals are masking the already attenuated bass response.

 Should you buy the Sony WH-CH700N?